 As per local culture, a house was required for marriage.
 Since Bishop Masinga was not married yet, we assisted him in achieving this goal by constructing a house.
 In December 2014, Bishop Masinga married Gertrude.

-Concurrently, the construction of a multipurpose building was underway.
+At the same time, the construction of a multipurpose building was underway.
 This structure would serve as both a church and a community center, empowering the locals.

 2015